 Tell Me More

-Once a Viking stronghold, the eighteen volcanic islets jut out of the the North Atlantic Sea like a scene from Middle Earth.
+Once a Viking stronghold, the eighteen volcanic islets jut out of the North Atlantic Sea like a scene from Middle Earth.
 Waterfalls cascade through emerald valleys and over rugged plateaux.
 Soaring peaks enclose hidden lakes while picturesque turf-roofed huts evoke scenes from ancient Norse legends.
 It’s the perfect setting for the latest Bond film, No Time to Die.

 Faroe Islands Map